 20. Start volunteering

 Give back to society by volunteering for a cause you believe in.
-Besides helping others, volunteering is beneficial to ourselves too by helping us stay connected with society and giving us a sense of satisfaction and purpose.
+Besides helping others, volunteering is beneficial to us too by helping us stay connected with society and giving us a sense of satisfaction and purpose.
 Stay up to date on the volunteering opportunities available by joining NGOs as listed in blogs like this and this.

 21. Befriend fellow seniors